 As is usual, a favourite “go to” subject matter when experimenting with media, is to draw or paint a women’s face.
 I also employ a “face” as a way to convey a mood or emotion.
 They are mostly imaginary.
 Sometimes I can see a inkling of a likeness to me, though perhaps a younger and prettier version!
 I say more about all of this on a post, called “About Drawing Faces”.

 Below, are process pics for this one above.
 Further along is a gallery of more”faces”.
-Some I began on paper, then scanned them in with the “Scanner Pro” app – which I find more effective than taking a photo.
-Love the way the scanner, picked up the pretty nuances of the smooth “Arches” Watercolour paper.
+Some I began on paper, then scanned them in with the “Scanner Pro” app – which I often find more effective than taking a photo.
+I love the way the scanner, picked up the pretty nuances of the smooth “Arches” Watercolour paper.
 To enlarge all, please touch on one pic.

 I often draw a “face” looking downwards, perhaps from looking down at my four boys over the years.
 Now I have to look up; they are all over 6 foot tall!.

 I put a photo of me on my “About” page recently, where I’m looking down at my grand niece, though you can’t see her.
-Not keen on having my photo taken, they are scarce.
+Not keen on having my photo taken; they are scarce.
 I’ll get onto having more taken, because I think the kid’s would appreciate it.
-Here’s a “link” if you wish to have a look – I know I like seeing photos of my fellow bloggers. 🙂 May replace it with clearer one – eventually.
+Here’s a “link” if you wish to have a look.

 A Few Drawing Points